ivanvillegas7/Requeriments_Document/README.md

 # Requeriments Document

-Download a open the BOUML project in BOUML to get acces to the the UML diagram.
+Download the zip file and open the project in BOUML to get access to the the UML diagram.